biparnakroy/pseudoLabelGeneratorForYOLO/README.md

 You should find the checkpoints of the weights being stored in the ```new_weights``` directory.

 # Citation
+If you artificialYOLOtraininer in your work please cite:

 Biparnak Roy.
 Artifical YOLO Trainer. https://github.com/biparnakroy.artificialYOLOtrainer, 2020.